London School of Business and Finance opens new campus

 Located in the heart of the world’s financial capital in London, LSBF has educated over 38,000 students, many of whom work internationally and in the UK.
-There are 7 different schools for the students to choose from - the School of Professional Education, School Of Business and Law, School of Technology, School of Hospitality and Tourism, School of English, Chinese School of International Studies and also an Executive Development and Online Unit.
+There are 7 different schools for students to choose from - the School of Professional Education, School of Business and Law, School of Technology, School of Hospitality and Tourism, School of English, Chinese School of International Studies, and also an Executive Development and Online Unit.

 “The Ministry of Higher Education has also set a target of achieving 250,000 international students by 2025, thus making Malaysia a destination of choice for foreign students.